-It is very rarely, if ever, of course, that we can make choices without taking extraneous (at the very least, financial) considerations into account.
+It is very rarely, if ever, of course, the case that we can make choices without taking extraneous (at the very least, financial) considerations into account.
 Our choices are normally motivated by a mixture of such considerations, on the one hand, and the perceived merits of the options before us, on the other.
 The more, however, we are guided by an appreciation of the intrinsic (de)merits of options rather than by the extraneous (dis)incentives attached to them, the better.
 And while I do not think we can distinguish between 'authentic' and 'artificial' cost/benefit balances (surely we should not associate the former with market- and the latter with government-regulated ones!), we can distinguish between cost/benefit balances that make it easier for us to act for the right reasons-to base our decisions on the intrinsic merits of the options before us-and ones that diminish our ability to do so.

 Where does all this leave us with respect to the perfectionist policies we've been discussing?
-In some cases, the use of economic incentives clearly lacks the effect of adding extraneous considerations to the overall deliberative balance (or of making such considerations weightier): on the contrary, they can enable the recipients to be more rather than less responsive to the intrinsic merits of the options before them.
+In some cases, the use of economic incentives clearly lacks the effect of adding extraneous considerations to the overall deliberative balance (or of making such considerations weightier).
+On the contrary, they can enable the recipients to be more rather than less responsive to the intrinsic merits of the options before them.
 This is the case when subsidizing an activity makes financial considerations loom less large in people's deliberations and thus frees them to focus on and respond to the activity's value.
-(This effect is especially clear when those affected by a subsidy are eager to engage in the subsidized activity anyway, but would be deterred by its cost if not for the subsidization.)
-In other cases, those who might be affected by the subsidy (and this applies equally to taxation) might initially be indifferent to the encouraged option, and, insofar as they choose it, might indeed choose it initially for the 'wrong' reasons-because it is inexpensive enough to be chosen on a whim, and so forth.
-In such cases we may hope, however, that exposure to the encouraged option will convince the initially indifferent of its merits, and that later engagement will therefore take place for the right reasons.24
+(This effect is especially clear when those affected by a subsidy are eager to engage in the subsidized activity anyway, but without subsidization are likely to be deterred by the cost.)
+In other cases, those who might be affected by the subsidy (and this applies equally to taxation) might initially be indifferent to the encouraged option, and, insofar as they choose it, might indeed choose it initially for the 'wrong' reasons because it is inexpensive enough to be chosen on a whim, and so forth.
+In such cases we may hope, however, that exposure to the encouraged option will convince the initially indifferent of its merits, and that later engagement will thus take place for the right reasons.23

-But what about the problematic cases, those in which people want to pursue a taxed activity (or, perhaps less problematically, do not want to pursue a subsidized one?)
-Well, to the extent that we do not want people to be motivated by the wrong considerations, the answer is that government (dis)incentives should be set at such a level as to affect the first two groups of people-the eager and the indifferent-and not the latter-that is, the resistant.25 That is the concession that perfectionist (dis)incentives would have to make if the worry about inappropriate motivation proved to be sufficiently troubling.
+But what about the problematic cases, those in which people want to pursue a taxed activity (or, perhaps less problematically, do not want to pursue a subsidized one)?
+Well, to the extent that we do not want people to be motivated by the wrong considerations, the answer is that government (dis)incentives should be set at such a level as to affect the eager and the indifferent, but not the resistant.24 That is the concession that supporters of perfectionist (dis)incentives would need to make if the worry about inappropriate motivation proved to be sufficiently troubling.25